Janzhuj/Medicare-Provider-Fraud-Detection/README.md

 ## Exploratory Data Analysis
 ### 1. Class Labels
 Let’s take a look at the provider class dataset.
+It is an imbalanced dataset where the target variable, “Potential Fraud,” has 90.6% of providers not fraudulent and 9.6% of providers fraudulent.Let’s take a look at the provider class dataset.
 It is an imbalanced dataset where the target variable, “Potential Fraud,” has 90.6% of providers not fraudulent and 9.6% of providers fraudulent.
-Notice, at the model evlaluation section, we will use metrics like precision, recall, F1-score rather than the accuracy metric to understand the performance of the classifiers for correctly determining which provider is fraudulent, since class distribution is high skewed, the accuracy metric is biased and not preferable to evlauate the model performance.
+The dataset is is high imbalanced, the accuracy metric is biased and not preferable to evlauate the model performance.
+At the model evlaluation section, we will use metrics like precision, recall, F1-score rather than the accuracy metric to evaluate the performance of the classifiers.

 <img src="https://github.com/Janzhuj/Medicare-Provider-Fraud-Detection/assets/99841253/8983b33c-d1ba-4a33-8597-26fade422881" width=60% height=60%>

 ### 2. Beneficiary Basic Information Study